mebobby2/book-ms/resources/NOTES.md

 * The user may present the password for the account that he is trying to log into; the server then verifies that the password is correct.
 * The user may present a public key and prove that he possesses the private key associated with that public key.
 This is exactly the same method that is used to authenticate the server, but now the user is trying to prove its identity and the server is verifying it.
 The login attempt is accepted if the user proves that he knows the private key and the public key is in the account's authorization list (~/.ssh/authorized_keys on the server).
 * Another type of method involves delegating part of the work of authenticating the user to the client machine.
 This happens in controlled environments such as enterprises, when many machines share the same accounts.
 The server authenticates the client machine by the same mechanism that is used the other way round, then relies on the client to authenticate the user.

+# Architecture
+* Services should be deployed on ports and, potentially, servers that are unknown to us in advance.
+Flexibility is the key to scalable architecture, fault tolerance, and many other concepts.